kzdev-net/kzdev.perfutils/Source/Docs/articles/getting-started.md

 # PerfUtils Documentation

-This article introduces the `KZDev.PerfUtils` library package, which includes **MemoryStreamSlim**, **StringBuilderCache**, **InterlockedOps**, and a series of compression helper classes.
+This article introduces the `KZDev.PerfUtils` library package, which includes **MemoryStreamSlim**, **StringBuilderCache**, **InterlockedOps**, **DynamicKey**, and a series of compression helper classes.
 The following sections provide insights into usage, class operations, and performance benchmarks.
 For a full API reference, see the [API Reference](xref:KZDev.PerfUtils).

 ## MemoryStreamSlim